 A written record of the date and time of the report should be made and the report must include the name and the position of the person to whom the matter is reported.
 A telephone report must be confirmed in writing using the appropriate referral form where possible to the Children's Services department within a further 24 hours.
-Staff should be aware that well kept records are essential for good child and vulnerable adult protection practice.
+Staff should be aware that well kept records are essential for good child and adults at risk protection practice.
+All notes and timeline of actions to be added to the safeguarding portal (My Concern).